 - be a citizen of the United States

-- be at least 16 years of age.
-(You must be at least 18 years of age to vote on Election Day.)
+- be at least 16 years of age (you must be 18 years of age to vote on Election Day)

 - not be currently incarcerated in a correctional facility due to a felony conviction